top of page

 Species-specific immunological and genetic differences in T1DM

-Species-specific features of innate and adaptive immune systems are also likely to contribute to poor predictive validity of animal models of diabetes.
+Given the crucial role of autoimmunity in T1DM, species-specific features of innate and adaptive immune systems are likely to play a part in poor predictive validity of animal models of diabetes.

 For example, treatment of T1DM by antithymocyte globulin, that targets multiple T cell antigens, had shown promising results in animal models of T1DM.
-However, after receiving the same treatment in clinical trials, patients with T1DM had suffered cytokine release syndrome accompanied by a depletion of regulatory T (Treg) cells Gitelman et al., Lancet Diab. & Endocrin., Dec 2013.
+However, after receiving the same treatment in clinical trials, patients with T1DM had suffered cytokine release syndrome accompanied by a depletion of regulatory T (Treg) cells 30.

-The lack of understanding of the precise role of individual components of the immune system in T1DM, combined with existence of species-specific divergencies in the immune system, makes it difficult to know to whether immune-mediated responses in animal models of T1DM recapitulate immune-mediated responses in T1DM patients.
+The lack of understanding of the precise role of individual components of the immune system in T1DM, combined with species-specific characteristics of the immune system, makes it difficult to know to which extent immune-mediated responses in animal models of T1DM match that of T1DM patients.

 In T1DM, autoreactive CD4+ and CD8+ T cells destroy beta cells, driven by autoantigens like GAD65 enzymes and insulin that are presented by MHC class II on the surface of antigen-presenting cells.

-In humans, the proinflammatory cytokines IFN-α, IFN-β, IFN-γ, and IFN-λ, secreted by T cells, macrophage, NK cells and other immune cells, play a major role in mounting of innate and adaptive immune responses to islet antigens Coomans de Brachene et al., Diabet., Feb 2024.
+In humans, the proinflammatory cytokines IFN-α, IFN-β, IFN-γ, and IFN-λ, secreted by T cells, macrophage, NK cells and other immune cells, play a major role in mounting of innate and adaptive immune responses to islet antigens 31.

-While in humans these cytokines activate the transcription factor STAT4, that plays a pivotal role in insulitis, beta cells apoptosis, and cytotoxicity, the activation of STAT4 is much more restricted in mice Agnello et al., J. Clin.
-Immun., May 2003, leading to underestimation of its role in T1DM mouse models.
+While in humans these cytokines activate the transcription factor STAT4, that plays a pivotal role in insulitis, beta cells apoptosis, and cytotoxicity, the activation of STAT4 is much more restricted in mice 32, leading to underestimation of its role in T1DM mouse models.

 The gold standard non-obese diabetic (NOD) mouse model of T1DM mimics the autoimmune beta cell destruction and STAT4 responses characteristic of human T1DM.
 Nonetheless, the immune response in NOD mice diverges from that in human T1DM.
 For example, NOD mice exhibit a stronger Th1 response, leading to direct cytotoxic CD8+ T-cell-mediated beta-cell destruction, whereas in humans, Th17 plays a more significant role, contributing to chronic islet inflammation and beta cell dysfunction, rather than immediate cytotoxicity.
-The fact that T1DM mouse models may underrepresent Th17-mediated mechanisms is likely to limit their translational relevance.
+The fact that T1DM mouse models is likely underrepresent Th17-mediated mechanisms additionally limits their translational relevance.

 In addition, insulitis - the inflammation of the islets of Langerhans - shows both qualitative and quantitative species-specific differences between humans with T1DM and animal models of T1DM.
 In humans, insulitis is less intense and is found in less than 10% of islets.
-In contrast, the NOD mouse model of T1DM exhibit a more aggressive form of insulitis that touches over 50% of the islets.
-As a result, reliance on NOD mice may lead to underestimation of the role of Treg cells and environmental modulators that have the potential to slow disease progression in humans.
+In contrast, the NOD mouse model of T1DM exhibit a more aggressive form of insulitis that touches over 50% of pancreatic islets.
+As a result, studies in NOD mice are likely to underestimate the role of Treg cells and environmental modulators that have the potential to slow down disease progression in humans.

 As part of innate immunity, complement system enhances inflammation, opsonization, and cell lysis.
 Human studies showed elevated complement components in pancreatic islets of T1DM patients with insulitis.
-In humans, the complement system is tightly regulated by inhibitors, such as complement factor H (CFH) and factor-H related proteins (CFHR), and their dysregulation could contribute to T1DM Ajjan & Schroeder, Mol.
-Immun., Oct 2019.
-However, as genomic studies have revealed, mice lack certain CFHR genes present in humans, such as CFHR-C, Hellwage et al., Immunogen., Oct 2006.
+In humans, the complement system is tightly regulated by inhibitors, such as complement factor H (CFH) and factor-H related proteins (CFHR), and their dysregulation can contribute to T1DM 33.
+However, as genomic studies have revealed, mice lack certain CFHR genes present in humans, such as CFHR-C 34.

 The anti-inflammatory cytokine IL-10 suppresses immune responses and promotes Treg function, thereby mitigating beta cell destruction.
-While in humans, IL-10 is produced during both Th1 and Th2 responses, in mice, IL-10 is much less prominent in Th1 than in Th2 Mestas & Hughes, J. Immunol., Mar 2004.
+While in humans, IL-10 is produced both during Th1 and Th2 responses, in mice IL-10 is much less prominent in Th1 than in Th2 35.

-This inter-species difference in IL-10 production has significant implications for T1DM mouse models, including for the Th1-biased NOD mouse, in which limited Il-10 production leads to a more aggressive disease phenotype than in humans, more rapid onset of T1DM symptoms than in humans, under-represented immune regulatory mechanisms compared to humans and under-estimated human therapeutic responses.
+This inter-species difference in IL-10 production has significant implications for T1DM mouse models, including for the Th1-biased NOD mouse, in which limited Il-10 production leads to a more aggressive disease phenotype than in humans, under-represented immune regulatory mechanisms compared to humans, and under-estimated human therapeutic responses.

 In NOD mice, the binding pocket of the MHC class II allele H2-Ag7 protein, responsible for binding peptides and presenting them on the surface of antigen-presenting cells to T cells, is similar to the binding pocket of the analogous human HLA-DQ.
 Yet, NOD mice do not express the class II MHC molecule I-E, meaning that they rely solely on I-Ag7 which has a unique peptide binding groove.

-The class II human MHC alleles associated with T1DM have a greater degree of polymorphism than the NOD MHC genes, which allows for a more diverse range of antigen presentation Robinson et al., Nucl.
-Ac.
-Res., Oct 2019.
-Unlike in NOD mice, the HLA complex in humans includes several loci that independently confer risk of T1DM Corper et al., Science, Apr 2000.
+The human class II MHC alleles associated with T1DM have a greater degree of polymorphism than the NOD mouse MHC genes, which allows for a more diverse range of antigen presentation 36.
+Unlike in NOD mice, the HLA complex in humans includes several loci that independently confer risk of T1DM 37.

 The efficacy of antigen-specific treatments might differ depending on the MHC alleles involved and the way in which peptides bind in the MHC groove.
 For example, a single amino acid difference in the B chain of human insulin seems to affect the ability of porcine insulin, but not human insulin, to prevent development of T1DM in NOD mice.